Skip to main content

 How long do I have to file a car accident lawsuit in New York?

-Under CPLR Section 214, you generally have three years from the accident date to file a personal injury lawsuit.
+Under CPLR Section 214, you generally have three years from the accident date to file a car accident lawsuit.
 Wrongful death claims have a two-year deadline under EPTL Section 5-4.1.
 Claims against government entities (county buses, municipal vehicles, road defects) require a notice of claim within 90 days.
 Missing any of these deadlines can permanently bar your claim.
 The sooner you contact an attorney, the more time we have to investigate and build your case.

 What should I do immediately after a car accident on Long Island?